rashidul191/rashidul191/README.md

 #### I am Full Stack Web Developer

 Welcome to my GitHub profile.
-I have extensive understanding of JavaScript, ES6, React, Express, and MongoDB as a Full Stack Developer.
+I have an extensive understanding of JavaScript, ES6, React, Express, and MongoDB as a Full Stack Developer.
 I actively pursue new information and technologies as well as skill development.

 #### Skills: HTML5 / CSS3 / BOOTSTRAP / Tailwind / JavaScript / REACT / Firebase / NODE.JS/ MongoDB / Heroku